hm-lang/core/proposals/README.md

 variables are modifiable/reassignable, and we only have to think about this (as programmers using the language) at the level of the variable itself, not based on the type of the variable.
-The underlying type is the same for both constant and mutable variables (i.e., a mutable type), but the variable is only allowed to mutate the memory if it is declared as a mutable variable with `;`.
+The underlying type is the same for both readonly and mutable variables (i.e., a mutable type), but the variable is only allowed to mutate the memory if it is declared as a mutable variable with `;`.

 ## nullable variable types